Hugo Soto-Martinez: Los Angeles City Council

 In March 2023, Soto-Martinez introduced a motion with Councilmembers Eunisses Hernandez and Nithya Raman to make Los Angeles a sanctuary city.
 The motion would codify existing policies, including a 2017 executive directive issued by then-Mayor Eric Garcetti that prohibits all city employees from using public facilities or resources to assist or cooperate with federal civil immigration enforcement.

 In June 2023, during a protest led by UNITE HERE Local 11, the LAPD arrested Soto-Martinez after he refused to disperse.
 The protest was held after two months of contract negotiations between the union and local hotels, with workers seeking higher wages and healthcare benefits.
 Soto-Martinez issued a statement saying the act of civil disobedience aimed to bring attention to working people and single mothers working multiple jobs.

-In August 2023, Soto-Martinez along with Nithya Raman and Eunisses Hernandez voted against a four-year package of raises and bonuses for rank-and-file police officers.
+In August 2023, Soto-Martinez, Nithya Raman and Eunisses Hernandez voted against a four-year package of raises and bonuses for rank-and-file police officers.
 They argued that it would pull money away from mental health clinicians, homeless outreach workers and many other city needs.
 They warned of the financial consequences for other agencies, particularly if the city is confronted with a major economic downturn.
 In May 2024, the Los Angeles City Council adopted a budget that slashed funding to nearly all city departments apart from the LAPD.
 Once again Soto-Martinez, Raman, and Hernandez dissented.

 In 2024, the Los Angeles City Council faced a significant push for ethics reform following a series of corruption and harassment scandals.
 During the negotiations for stricter ethics regulations, Soto-Martinez introduced a series of last-minute amendments that ultimately diluted the reform measures.

 In June 2024, Soto-Martinez helped remove U-Turn signs that were considered discriminatory as they had been installed in the neighborhoods in 1997 to deter gay men from cruising the streets.

 In December 2024, amid a housing shortage in Los Angeles, Soto-Martinez voted against a proposal to allow mid-sized mixed-income and affordable housing apartment buildings near public transit stations in some neighborhoods exclusively zoned for single-family houses.
 He pointed to opposition to the proposal by some of his constituents, "I don’t believe my constituents have been part of a thoughtful, deliberative process."

+In April 2026, Soto-Martinez and councilmember Ysabel Jurado released a proposal to allow noncitizens the right to vote in local elections, including those for the mayorship and Los Angeles Board of Education seats.

+In June 2026, Soto-Martinez endorsed incumbent LA mayor Karen Bass over his fellow progressive Nithya Raman in the runoff election for Los Angeles mayor.